Governance readiness · evidence layer

 • Human oversight procedures and actions

-• Post-deployment monitoring records
+• Post-deployment operational review records

 • Incident logs with follow-up and resolution trails